 Integration of Material-UI Components

-Material-UI is a widely used library for building user interfaces in React applications.
-Material-UI offers a comprehensive suite of pre-designed, customizable components that follow Material Design principles, including buttons, forms, navigation bars, modals, and cards.
-These components include built-in styles and responsive behaviors, supporting efficient and coherent UI development.
+Material-UI is a popular library for building user interfaces in React applications.
+It provides a comprehensive set of customizable components that follow Material Design principles, including buttons, forms, navigation bars, modals, and cards, with built-in responsive behaviors that enable efficient and consistent UI development.

 Set up the React project